uo-datasci-specialization/c3-fp-2022/content/schedule/index.markdown

  {{< schedule >}}

 {{< week-even "05-02" >}}
-  {{< description "Writing functions 1 & 2" "The first part of this lecture will focus on the very basics of functions - understanding that everything in R is a function, the components of a function, when to write a function, and how to go about it (e.g., development and informal testing).
+  {{< description "**REMOTE ONLY** Writing functions 1 & 2" "The first part of this lecture will focus on the very basics of functions - understanding that everything in R is a function, the components of a function, when to write a function, and how to go about it (e.g., development and informal testing).
 We will then extend this discussion toward making the internals of a function more complicated, while still keeping functions as simple as possible.
 Functions within functions!" >}}
   {{< wrap >}}
 {{< slides "w6" >}}
 {{< /wrap >}}